Home

 Following Local Laws

-Your lighting designer must be aware of the local laws pertaining to proper outdoor lighting installation procedures.
-He/She must be well versed in the type of wiring needed for different applications and should be knowledgeable about the proper installation process.
+Your lighting designer must be aware of the local laws required when installing outdoor lighting.
+He must be well versed in the type of wiring needed for different applications and be knowledgeable about the proper installation process.

 This of course must first be cleared with your local municipality and it's laws regarding outdoor lighting installation.

 Your local laws may also require that an inspection be done prior to the work being completed.
-Especially when installing line voltage lighting (U.S. 120 volts residential), always make sure to have an inspection done prior to finishing the job.
+Especially when installing line voltage lighting, always make sure to have an inspection done prior to finishing the job.

 Line voltage lighting if not installed correctly can cause serious bodily harm to anyone caught in it's path.
 Besides, why would you want to burden yourself with the responsibility of someone getting hurt?